tkhyn/djangorecipebook/README.rst

 About
 -----

-The recipes provided in djangorecipebook are mostly derived from djangorecipe_'s functionalities.
-However, while djangorecipe aims at generating all scripts in one part (and therefore one settings module), djangorecipebook enables you to define one part per script (create, manage, wsgi, test), hence allowing the use of different settings and eggs for each part.
+The recipes available in djangorecipebook are mostly derived from djangorecipe_'s functionalities.
+However, while djangorecipe aims at generating all scripts in one part, djangorecipebook enables you to define one part per script (create, manage, wsgi, test), hence allowing the use of different settings and/or eggs for each part.

 .. _djangorecipe: https://github.com/rvanlaar/djangorecipe